 And with our three quick tips it doesn’t need to be hard work or spoil the holiday fun.

 3 steps to a safer summer holiday for your child

-Store a picture of your child’s up to date written asthma action plan on your phone so you share it with anyone who looks after your child during the summer.
+Tip: Store a picture of your child’s up to date written asthma action plan on your phone so you share it with anyone who looks after them during the summer.